19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 ### Interpretation of this Part

-30AAK\.
+49\.
 In this Part, unless the context otherwise requires —

-“affected person”, in relation to a specified financial institution, means any person prescribed by regulations made under section 30AAZN as an affected person for that specified financial institution;
+“affected person”, in relation to a specified financial institution, means any person prescribed by regulations made under section 126 as an affected person for that specified financial institution;

+[Act 31 of 2017 wef 04/06/2018]

 “business” includes affairs and property;